 1. Be citizens of the United States; 2.
 Be a resident taxpayer of the District; 3.
 Have resided within the District for the one year immediately preceding their election; 4.
 Be at least 24 years of age; 5.
 Not be delinquent in state income, or personal property tax or real property on their residence.
 If the Board member is a corporate officer of a fee office, that office can't be delinquent on any state tax; 6.
-Not have been found guilty of or pled guilty to a felony under the federal laws of the United States of America, to a felony under Missouri law, or to an offense committed in another state that would be considered a felony in Missouri; 7.
+Not have been found guilty of or pled guilty to a felony under the federal laws of the United States of America, to a felony under Missouri law, or to an offense committed in another state which would be considered a felony in Missouri; 7.
 Not have been found guilty of or pled guilty for the offense of assault in the first or second degree under section [565.050](#) or [565.052](#) or of the offense of harassment in the first or second degree under section [565.090](#) or [565.091](#) where such assault or harassment occurred on school district grounds; 8.
 Not be a registered sex offender; and 9.
 Be in compliance with all Missouri Ethics Commission requirements.

-Adoption Date(s): May 20, 2020; Updated: July 21, 2021; Updated October 19, 2022; Updated November 19, 2025
+Adoption Date(s): July 1, 2022; Updated October 20, 2022; Updated September 18, 2025

-Board Member Oath of OfficeG-255-P
+Board Member Oath of Office